dsorokin/aivika/README.md

   can remind of their high-level graphical representation on the diagram used by visual simulation software tools;

+* allows simulating circuits with recursive links and delays;

 * supports the activity-oriented paradigm of DES;

 * supports the basic constructs for the agent-based modeling;